 Nepenthe had ways of infiltrating the mind of N at night when he was asleep and at certain startling instances during the day.

 The main concern was for invisibility.
-Love was occurring silently, breaking the bones of geometry as we screamed and undulated and the expression of life came to life.
+Love was occurring silently, breaking the bones of geometry as we screamed and undulated and our expression of life came to life.
 We had turned bittersweet, rusted and worn like stereotypes.
-Seeking absorption in the space of pure action, we were nullified by the lack of cause or effect.
+Seeking absorption in the space of pure action, we were revivified by the lack of cause or effect.

 The façade of the hoax principle disrobed, raising its fist at a typical afternoon spent flaying muscles down to the bone, crawling through the marshes with no boots on, grasping at the paradoxical instructions, having preceded forward thinking with navigational skills that lit up the omnipresent screens, grasping for a span of attention.